Tuesday, December 23, 2025

 Sometime earlier, my publisher called and we had a conversation that went something like this -

-R: Priya, congratulations, MOMMIES has been selected for the IBBY Honours List and you are the only illustrator from India whose book has been selected!
+R: Priya, congratulations, MOMMIES has been selected for the IBBY Honours List and you are the only illustrator from India whose book has been selected in the Illustration category!

 Me: Oh, okay

-R: (mild exasperation) Priya, do you even know what IBBY is?
+R: (mildly exasperated) Priya, do you even know what IBBY is?

 Me: Well, I've seen the name here and there.

-R: (fully exasperated) Priya, can you Google and read what IBBY is all about?
+R: (incredulous) Priya, can you Google and read what IBBY is all about?
 It is such an honour to be selected for this!

 FICCI Award for best picture book 2024